Nier Reincarnation: Release

 A soundtrack album covering the first arc was released on April 21, 2021.
 An album of "chill" remix tracks was released on August 3, 2022.
 A second album covering The Sun and the Moon was released on July 19, 2023.
-A soundtrack album covering the final story arc is under consideration as of early 2024.
+A soundtrack album covering the final story arc is under consideration as of early 2024, and released on April 30, 2025.
 A novelization of the first story arc co-written by Yoko and Jun Eishima, NieR Reincarnation: The Girl and the Monster, was published by Square Enix on March 31, 2022.
 A companion book, NieR Reincarnation Material Collection, was released on August 28, 2024.
 It contains story summaries, artwork, and previously unreleased story content.

 The first story arc ended in July 2021 with twelve episodes.
 The second story arc began releasing in October 2021.
 The second arc ran for six episodes until January 2023, with Matsukawa hinting that the next phase of the story would "undergo major changes."
 In February 2023, Applibot announced that future content updates would no longer feature an English language dub.
 The third arc began releasing in May 2023.
 The game ended worldwide service on April 29, 2024, with the third arc's closing chapter releasing on March 28.
 New characters and story content was included until the release of the final chapter.
 When asked during a livestream broadcast focusing on the game's ending, it was confirmed there were no plans for an offline version.
+In 2026 fans partially restored the game using private servers to create an unofficial "offline version".
+The project proved controversial due to legal and creative issues, prompting responses from Japanese developers who had worked on live service titles.